danlentz/clj-hangman/README.md

 interned in this index, the fully built graph structure will be stored and associated with both its UUID identifier and the set of triples it contains.
-The operator ```intern-graph``` is used to instate a given graph context, after which that graph will remain indexed by content.
+The operator ```intern-graph``` is used to instate a given graph context, after which that graph will remain indexed accessible by content.
+Notice that after a given graph has been interned by its use as a context, any query returning a graph with the same contents returns the same, physical graph.
+It is only indexed once.
+Think of this as a kind of _graph memoization_.

 A higher-level query protocol, ```select```, is used to perform context-aware query.  ```select``` indirectly invokes the appropriate